-- 14. The district medication policy and all regulations for implementing the policy also apply to the administration of Epinephrine through an Epi-pen. - 15.
-If the physician specifically documents on the medication permission form that a lifethreatening situation could occur if the student does not have immediate access to that particular medication and the physician signs that the student has been trained and is capable of self-administration of the medication (Epi-pen), then the medication may be carried by the student.
+- 1. The District medication policy and all regulations for implementing the policy also apply to the administration of Epinephrine through an Epi-pen. - 2.
+If the physician specifically documents on the medication permission form that, a life-threatening situation could occur if the student does not have immediate access to that particular medication and the physician signs that the student has been trained and is capable of self-administration of the medication (Epi-pen), then the medication may be carried by the student.
 This right applies at school or at any activity, event, or program sponsored by or in which the student's school is participating.
 A building principal may discontinue a student's right to self-administer and self-possession if there is misuse by the student.
-The denial shall follow

-- a consultation with the parent/guardian, principal and school nurse. - 16.
+The denial shall follow a consultation with the parent/guardian, principal and school nurse. - 3.
 Written approval from the physician and parent must be on file with the school nurse.
-In addition, the Principal or School Nurse must receive a backup dose of the medication from the parent. - 17.
+In addition, the principal or school nurse must receive a backup dose of the medication from the parent. - 4.
 The Emergency Care Plan for Students with Severe Asthma/Allergy form must be completed and followed for all students requiring the use of an Epi-pen during school hours or during school-related activities.
 The student's health care provider and the student's parent(s)/guardian must sign the plan.
-It is the responsibility of the student's parent(s)/guardian to obtain the health care provider's signature. - 18.
+It is the responsibility of the student's parent(s)/guardian to obtain the health care provider's signature. - 5.
 Only pre-measured doses of Epinephrine may be given at school.
 If a physician's orders include a repeat Epi-pen injection, the parent must supply the school with two Epi-pens.
 The expiration date must be clearly indicated on the Epi-pen(s).

-Inhalers for Asthma
+Inhalers For Asthma

-- 19. The district medication policy and all regulations for implementing the policy also apply to the administration of inhalers. - 20.
-If the physician specifically documents on the medication permission form that a lifethreatening situation could occur if the student does not have immediate access to that particular medication and the physician signs that the student has been trained and is capable of self-administration of the medication (inhaler), then the medication may be carried by the student.
-This right applies at school or at any activity, event, or program sponsored by or in which the student's school is participating.
-A building principal may discontinue a student's right to self-administer and self-possession if there is misuse by the student.
-The denial shall follow a consultation with the parent/guardian, principal and school - 21.
+- 1. The District medication policy and all regulations for implementing the policy also apply to the administration of inhalers. - 2.
+If the physician specifically documents on the medication permission form that a life-threatening situation could occur if the student does not have immediate access to that particular medication and the physician signs that the student has been trained and is capable of self-administration of the medication (inhaler), then the medication may be carried by the student.
+This right applies at school or at any activity, event or program sponsored by or in which the student's school is participating.
+A building principal may

+- discontinue a student's right to self-administer and self-possession if there is misuse by the student.
+The denial shall follow a consultation with the parent/guardian, principal and school nurse. - 3.
 The student must report any use of his/her inhaler to the clinic, teacher, or coach in charge at the time of use.